-The maximum time permitted to complete the DrPH degree is six years for students with an MPH degree or its equivalent and requisite background experience, and seven years for those entering without an MPH degree.
+The maximum time permitted to complete the DrPH degree is ten years.
+It is recommended that for students with an MPH degree or its equivalent and requisite background experience to complete the DrPH degree with six years, and seven years for those entering without an MPH degree.
 The maximum time may be extended in unusual circumstances, upon written request to the academic advisor, department chair, and School Dean.
 The progress of doctoral degree candidates is reviewed annually by the academic advisor and department chair, based in part on individual portfolios.
 A recommendation for dismissal from the program may be recommended by the student's faculty advisor to the Department Chair if it is determined that the student is not making satisfactory progress and approved by the School Dean and Dean of Graduate Studies.